Supporting a Loved One

-Do you have a family member with a serious mental illness who won’t acknowledge it, and isn’t willing to accept help?
+Do you have a family member with a serious mental illness who won’t acknowledge it, and isn’t willing to accept treatment?
 If so, then LEAP can help.

 The LEAP approach was developed by Dr. Xavier Amador, author of I Am Not Sick, I Don’t Need Help!: How to Help Someone with Mental Illness Accept Treatment.
 (You can download the LEAP section here).